MicrosoftDocs/entra-docs/docs/identity/app-provisioning/functions-for-customizing-application-data.md

 ToLower(source, culture)

 **Description:**
 Takes a *source* string value and converts it to lower case using the culture rules that are specified.
-If there is no *culture* info specified, then it will use Invariant culture.
+If there's no *culture* info specified, then it uses Invariant culture.

 If you would like to set existing values in the target system to lower case, [update the schema for your target application](./customize-application-attributes.md#editing-the-list-of-supported-attributes) and set the property caseExact to 'true' for the attribute that you're interested in.